Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/features-and-requirements.md

 ## Non-Functional Requirements

+#### 1. Availability & Reliability
+- The chat service should maintain 99.9% uptime.
+- Implement auto-recovery mechanisms for server failures.
+- Application will be free for all user

-#### 1. Performance
+#### 2. Performance
 - The chat box should load messages instantly without noticeable delay.
 - Support at least 100,000 messages stored without performance degradation.

-#### 2. Scalability
+#### 3. Scalability
 - The system should handle concurrent users without server overload.'
 - Ensure cloud or database scaling for large user bases.

-#### 3. Availability & Reliability
-- The chat service should maintain 99.9% uptime.
-- Implement auto-recovery mechanisms for server failures.
+#### 4. Maintanability
+- Use modular and well-documented code for easy updates.
+- Ensure backward compatibility when upgrading features.

-#### 4. Usability
+#### 5. Usability
 - Ensure mobile/ website -friendly and responsive design.
 - Provide accessibility features such as screen reader compatibility.

-#### 5. Maintanability
-- Use modular and well-documented code for easy updates.
-- Ensure backward compatibility when upgrading features.